 Labeling and Palletization for Amazon Shippers

 If you are shipping your goods to an Amazon FBA warehouse, you will need to have them labeled and palletized according to Amazon’s requirements.

 Having your factory label your boxes is the most efficient option, and generally, palletizing at the factory is cheaper than at the consolidation center.
 However, before having your supplier palletize, make sure they’re familiar with Amazon’s standards and requirements so you don’t get charged extra LCL fees.

-Any time you import, you’ll need to set up a customs bond, which is essentially insurance for Customs and Border Patrol in the event your company does not pay.
+Any time you import to the US, you’ll need to set up a customs bond, which is essentially insurance for Customs and Border Patrol in the event your company does not pay.